ahmadbanijamali/Eclipse-Hono-on-AWS-and-Azure/README.md

 ./AWS_k8s.sh
 ```

-Enter your EC2 instance zone when it required.
+Enter your EC2 instance zone when it is required.

 Finally, create kubernetes cluser:
 ```